Federal Solar Tax Credit 101: Everything You Need To Know

-When you install a solar energy system in 2020, the government rewards you with a credit of 26%.
-A tax credit is simply a reduction in the amount of tax you owe at the end of the year.
+As a tax credit, it will be rewarded as a reduction in the amount of tax an individual will owe at the end of the year.

-How much money will I actually save by using the Federal Solar Tax Credit in 2020?
+How much money will I actually save by using the updated and extended Solar Tax Credit?

 How do I claim the investment tax credit?

-You'll claim the investment tax credit when you file your taxes at the end of the year.
-So you'll want to let your accountant know you've gone solar or if you do your own taxes, you'll need to fill out the IRS Form 5695.
+It's really pretty simple.
+You claim the investment tax credit when you file your taxes at the end of the year.
+Let your accountant know you've gone solar, or if you do your own taxes, you'll need to fill out the IRS Form 5695.